 Education is a valuable tool in keeping these facilities as well as homes safe.
 Environmental Health offers educational classes to child care personnel.
 We also provide educational information, links to pertinent web sites, and are also available for general questions by direct contact.

-North Carolina Food Code Manual
+- NC Food Code Manual

 The On-Site Water Protection Section of the Division of Environmental Health is committed to protecting the environment and promoting public health.
 This is accomplished by having a dedicated staff of environmental health specialists who carry out the following responsibilities: